How to start a Mentoring Program

 So, now you have excited mentoring program participants, how will they be paired?
 It can be tempting to go the ‘self-serve’ route (i.e. mentees choose their own mentors from a directory) because this is easiest and least work intensive for the organisers.
-However, mentees may not know how to choose and may prefer someone to guide their selection.
-If your program design calls for administrator matching, then here’s some tips…
+However, it is important to differentiate between the different ways of matching.
+Here’s our outline below…

 Depending on the number of mentees you have, how well defined your selection criteria are or what technology you have at your fingertips matching can be either headbangingly laborious or a fairly simple process.

 There are many types of mentoring and reasons for mentoring which may have an impact on how people are matched in your program.
 For example, certain types of programs such as peer-to-peer, group mentoring, knowledge transfer programs and others are going to